 Pour in the sweetened matcha from the water bottle into the milk bottle.

 Because I’m using a good quality matcha the drink is a nice bright green.
 The lower the price of your matcha, the lower the quality and your matcha milk may be more brown than bright green.

 Each milk bottle is 16 oz. and it will hold 2 servings of the matcha milk recipe.

 - A wide-mouth bottle will make it easier to put the ingredients into the container.
 You don’t want to make a mess trying to get the expensive matcha powder into a tiny opening.

 - The better the quality of matcha, the brighter the green it will be.
-The more expensive matcha is practically neon green.
-The cheaper matcha is a dull, brownish green.
+More expensive matcha is practically neon green, and cheaper matcha is a dull, brownish green.